top of page

 How to Clean a Rental Room Before Moving Out

 Moving out of a rental room can be stressful packing, paperwork, and the dreaded deep clean.
-Putting in the effort to leave your room spotless is one of the best ways to ensure you get your security deposit back and leave on good terms with your landlord.
+Putting in the effort to leave your room spotless is one of the best ways to ensure you get your deposit back and leave on good terms with your landlord.

-Start With Decluttering The Room
+Start With Decluttering Your Rental Room

 Before you grab the mop, remove everything you brought into the space.
 That includes furniture, clothes, wall hangings, and any personal items.
 A completely empty room will make it easier to spot dust, stains, and hidden messes.